 Energy Advice Line welcomes drift to independent suppliers

-The Energy Advice Line, the UK’s leading price comparison, switching and advice service for energy users, has welcomed figures showing consumers are drifting away from the Big Six suppliers.
+The Energy Advice Line, one of the UK’s leading business electricity comparison services has welcomed figures showing consumers are drifting away from the Big Six suppliers.

 The research shows that large suppliers now hold 92% of the market, down from 99.8% five years ago, which means that independents have increased their market share from less than 1% to 7.6% over the same period.